cs-pvyas/falcon-helm/helm-charts/falcon-image-analyzer/README.md

 - For the IAR to detect cloud as AWS it should be able to retrieve sts token to assume role to retrieve ECR Tokens.
   There are 2 options for  that .
 If your EKS cluster us using the kiam or kube2iam admission controller, add annotations for the IAR service account in the values.yaml as stated below, before installing.
-Make sure the roles have trust-relationship to allow the serviceaccount in the `falcon-image-analyzer` namespace
+Make sure the roles have trust-relationship to allow the serviceaccount in the `falcon-image-analyzer` namespace.

 ```
 serviceAccount:
   # Annotations to add to the service account